Training Deep Normalization-Free Spiking Neural Networks with Lateral Inhibition: Supplementary Results and Experiment Details

-A visual comparison of the feature maps suggests that our E-I circuit and a standard Batch Normalization (BN) layer focus on different aspects of the features.
-As shown in \Figref{feature_map}, our E-I circuit produces a sparse feature map where activations are concentrated along the object's contours, indicating a learned focus on feature edges and boundaries.
-In contrast, a standard BN layer would preserve the dense spatial output of its preceding convolution, normalizing the representation of the feature's overall shape and texture rather than isolating its boundaries.
-This suggests the two modules promote different computational strategies: the E-I circuit encourages a sparse, edge-centric representation, while BN supports a dense, holistic feature representation.
+A visual comparison of the feature maps suggests that our E-I circuit and vanilla BN forces network to focus on different feature representations.
+As shown in \Figref{feature_map}, our E-I circuit produces a feature map where activations are concentrated along the object's contours, indicating a learned focus on feature edges and boundaries.
+In contrast, a standard BN layer may preserve a dense spatial output of its preceding convolution, normalizing the representation of the feature's overall shape and texture rather than isolating its boundaries.